theunknowninfinite/UAV_Obstacle_Avoidance_Using_DDPG/readme.md

 3. Evaluation starts and you can see the output in the airsim window.
 After evaluation is done, we can see the metrics which show up in a matplotlib window and also is saved in the root directory.

+## Results
+The results qualitative and qunatitative can be seen in the report.pdf uploaded in the root of this repo.

+- [This](https://drive.google.com/file/d/1gPdVm2av3VIhiCLBXUXSsuhMHWSw8Inm/view) shows the results of Lidar-Only implmenation.
+It can be seen that that the drone in many episodes narrowly escapes the thin wooden pole and tree.

+-  [This](https://drive.google.com/file/d/1j-nWJp9L4KhxkSSD0dr1X8fKn50GRUE6/view) shows the results of Lidar+Depth Camera Implementation.
+This shows showcases many instances when the drone actively tries to change its path to avoid obstacles.

 ## Bugs
 - If the code does not connect to the simulator, please change the port in settings.json under ApiServerPort as well as on the code , in the files drone_env_ddpg.py and ddpg_lidar.py in line number 19 for both eval and the normal files.

 ## Acknowledgements

 - [AirSim](https://microsoft.github.io/AirSim/) - Open-source simulator for drones and cars developed by Microsoft.